EuroPython/website/data/pages-content/sponsor/information.md

   - Please refer to <a href = "https://drive.google.com/file/d/1k2m9t445G4tpMON1VlGIg-SSgYTsQy5m/view?usp=sharing" target="_blank">EuroPython 2022 - Exhibit Booths.pdf</a> for the dimensions of the back wall of your booth, and of the counter(s).

-  *Note: Keystone and Diamond booths will need two Wall Banner graphics to cover the entire back wall.*
+  ***Note: Keystone and Diamond booths will need two Wall Banner graphics to cover the entire back wall.****

-  - Refer to <a href = "https://drive.google.com/file/d/1IhBXgiTWqkH4Pbo100vGHHzj-ZY-CEAl/view?usp=sharing" target="_blank">EuroPython 2022- Booth Order Forms.pdf</a> last page - *artwork* for file and delivery specifications.
+  - Refer to <a href = "https://drive.google.com/file/d/1IhBXgiTWqkH4Pbo100vGHHzj-ZY-CEAl/view?usp=sharing" target="_blank">EuroPython 2022- Booth Order Forms.pdf</a> page 8 - *artwork* for file and delivery specifications.

   Note: OBExpo has specifically asked us to emphasise that emailing or using *WeTransfer* or *YouSendit* are their preferred methods of sending the files.
 Permission based file sharing systems such as Google Drive or OneDrive are less preferred.